bingomanatee/looking-glass-engine/ADVANCED_README.md

 before setting additional field values.
 The best way to do this is to use `.watch(...)` listeners, which perform in this matter automatically.

 The best solution you can update the value of the event to include desired side effects in a single manifest, by using `event.next(updatedMap)` to include side-effects in a single transaction;
-note, this will side-step event observers.

 ## default stages